Hausdorff dimension of Julia sets in the logistic family: Statistical methods

-\end {fact} \paragraph{Invariant measures absolutely continuous with respect to $\nu_c$.} Absolutely continuous invariant measures can exist only with respect to conformal measures without atoms at critical points.
-This necessary condition is satisfied for the geometric measures of $f_c(z)=z^2+c$, $c\in \cal A$.
+Absolutely continuous invariant measures can exist only with respect to conformal measures without atoms at critical points.
+This necessary condition is satisfied for the geometric measures of $f_c(z)=z^2+c$, $c\in \A$.

-\begin{fact} Let $c \in \A$.
+{\cred We refer to Theorem 4 in \cite{nonhyp} for the following result.} \begin{fact} Let $c \in \A$.
 Then $f_c$ has a unique absolutely continuous invariant probabilistic measure $\sigma_c$ with respect to the conformal measure $\nu_c$ from Fact~\ref{theo:4}.
 Moreover, $\sigma_c$ is ergodic, exact, and has positive entropy and Lyapunov exponent. \end{fact}